wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-advisor-portal.md

 <properties
-   pageTitle="Advisor do Banco de Dados SQL do Azure usando o Portal do Azure | Microsoft Azure" description="Você pode usar o Advisor do Banco de Dados SQL do Azure no Portal do Azure para analisar e implementar recomendações para seus Bancos de Dados SQL existentes que podem melhorar o desempenho de consulta atual." services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Azure SQL Database Advisor using the Azure portal | Microsoft Azure" description="You can use the Azure SQL Database Advisor in the Azure portal to review and implement recommendations for your existing SQL Databases that can improve current query performance." services="sql-database" documentationCenter="" authors="stevestein"